Richard Seaman: Early career

 Seaman was very successful in the 1936 season both in UK and on the Continent using a 1926 1500 cc Delage race car which was developed and modified to be almost unbeatable at the time with Seaman driving.
 He won the British Empire Trophy in 1936 at Donington Park in an ERA.
-Seaman also won the 1936 Donington Grand Prix in a Delage sharing the honour with Swiss Grand Prix driver Hans Rüesch.
+Seaman also won the 1936 Donington Grand Prix in a Delage sharing the honor with Swiss Grand Prix driver Hans Rüesch.

-Seaman competed in numerous hill climb events also, winning his class at Freiburg in 1936, impressively only a second behind the overall winner Hans Stuck in an Auto Union.
+Seaman competed in numerous hill climb events also, winning his class at Freiburg ADAC Schauinsland Races in 1936, impressively only a second behind the overall winner Hans Stuck in an Auto Union.

 Eventually Mercedes team chief Alfred Neubauer invited him for a trial at the Nürburgring.
 Both Silver Arrows teams used to have at least one foreign driver, if available.

 Seaman had his last outing in a Delage at the 1937 South African Grand Prix in East London from which he retired.

 In 1937 he signed for Mercedes-Benz against the wishes of his mother, who did not want him to drive for a "Nazi" team.
 The Mercedes (and their rival Auto Union) cars, which were part of a racing program that was German government subsidized were far faster, better financed, better built, more advanced and more reliable than any of the racing cars he had driven previously.
 He now had a chance to win Grands Prix and be one of the top drivers in the European Grand Prix championship.